 It also has an impact on carbohydrate and glucose metabolism, which can reduce your risk for diabetes.
 Higher consumption can also reduce your insulin sensitivity.

-When magnesium is supplemented as a combination therapy with prescription medications for acid reflux, it can also decrease magnesium deficiency.
+When a magnesium antacid is supplemented as a combination therapy with prescription medications for acid reflux, it can also decrease magnesium deficiency.

 There are many OTC and prescription treatment options available for occasional acid reflux.
 They include antacids, H2 receptors, and proton pump inhibitors.

 Magnesium is an ingredient found in many treatments for acid reflux.
-Antacids frequently combine magnesium, aluminum, and calcium with hydroxide or bicarbonate ions.
-This mixture can neutralize acid and relieve your symptoms.
+Antacids frequently combine magnesium hydroxide or magnesium carbonate with aluminum hydroxide or calcium carbonate.
+These mixtures can neutralize acid and relieve your symptoms.

 Magnesium can also be found in other treatments, such as proton pump inhibitors.
 Proton pump inhibitors reduce the amount of acid your stomach makes.
 A 2014 study concluded that proton pump inhibitors containing pantoprazole magnesium improved GERD.

-A separate study credited these medications with healing the esophagus and reducing symptoms.
-Magnesium was easily tolerated by participants.
+A separate 2011 study credited these medications with healing the esophagus and reducing symptoms.
+Pantoprazole magnesium was effective and easily tolerated by participants.

 - Some people may experience side effects after consuming magnesium.